 In a 2017 study, 30 prediabetic participants were randomized into two groups, to either receive processed quinoa or a placebo (maltodextrin) for 28 days, before and after which BMI, HbA1C (a measure of long-term blood sugar levels), satiety, and fullness were assessed.
 The quinoa group experienced a significant reduction in BMI and HbA1C values and an increase in reported feelings of satiety.
 The placebo group had no significant differences.

-4. May support healthy weight loss and maintenance
+4. Quinoa grains may support healthy weight loss and maintenance.

 Quinoa could be an excellent staple food to include in your diet if you’re looking to achieve a healthy weight.
 In a 2015 review, researchers concluded that quinoa consumption is able to effectively increase satiety and feelings of fullness, reduce fat tissue, and even lower inflammation related to obesity.
 Quinoa is a high-fiber food, which may help prevent overeating and excessive calorie intake, promoting healthy weight loss.